 For cases, check Shepard's and KeyCite to see if there is any subsequent history, including whether a petition for review has been filed.
 For statutes, check to see if there is proposed legislation that could substantially change the law.

 Using two citators is a very good idea for preemption checks, as they operate slightly differently and something may turn up more obviously in one.

 At any point in your topic selection, thesis development, and preemption research, you may find you have research questions.
-You may also have substantive legal questions along the way.
+You may also have substantive legal questions.
 If you encounter challenges, ask questions.
-Get advice from a librarian or a subject specialist as you go through the comment process.
+Get guidance from a librarian or a subject specialist as you go through the comment process.